 Blue Tomato-On July 4, 2012, we acquired 100% of the outstanding stock of Blue Tomato for cash consideration of 59.5 million Euros (\$74.8 million, using the exchange rate as of July 4, 2012).
-Blue Tomato is a leading European multi-channel retailer for board sports and related apparel and footwear and the acquisition allowed us to enter into the European marketplace.
+Blue Tomato is one of the leading European specialty retailers of apparel, footwear, accessories and hardgoods and the acquisition allowed us to enter into the European marketplace.

-In addition, there was the possibility of future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$24.3 million, using the exchange rate as of August 1, 2015) to the extent that certain financial metrics are met related to (i) the obtainment of certain EBITDA performance of Blue Tomato for the twelve months ended April 30, 2015 and (ii) the opening and performance of certain defined incremental stores in the European market by April 30, 2015.
+In addition, there was the possibility of future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$24.1 million, using the exchange rate on the date of payment) to the extent that certain financial metrics were met related to (i) the obtainment of certain EBITDA performance of Blue Tomato for the twelve months ended April 30, 2015 and (ii) the opening and performance of certain defined incremental stores in the European market by April 30, 2015.